List of SpongeBob SquarePants cast members: Background

-Voice acting veteran Clancy Brown provides the voice of Mr. Krabs.

-Kenny's wife, Jill Talley, voices Karen.

-Actress Carolyn Lawrence voices Sandy Cheeks.

-Dee Bradley Baker has appeared in several minor roles.

-Carlos Alazraqui has also played mainly minor roles in the series, but his role as Nobby in Kamp Koral: SpongeBob's Under Years marks the first time he has played a major character in the franchise.

-Actor Ernest Borgnine was a recurring guest star on the show, voicing Mermaid Man from 1999 to his death in 2012.

 SpongeBob SquarePants has featured the voices of Tom Kenny, Bill Fagerbakke, Rodger Bumpass, Clancy Brown, Mr. Lawrence, Jill Talley, Carolyn Lawrence, Mary Jo Catlett and Lori Alan since it began.
 Stephen Hillenburg started developing the SpongeBob concept into a television series in 1996 upon the cancellation of Rocko's Modern Life, which he directed.
 While creating the show and writing its pilot episode in 1997, he and the show's then-creative director Derek Drymon were also conducting auditions to find voices for the show's characters.